cyberbotics/webots/docs/reference/proto-definition.md

 #### Summary

-Here is how a PROTO definition is organized:
+Here is how a PROTO file looks like:

 ```
 #VRML_SIM {{ webots.version.major }} utf8